-Study Carrels, located in Room 421 on the fourth floor of the Mathewson-IGT Knowledge Center, are reserved for use by faculty and graduate students on a priority needs basis.
-Up to 16 studies will be reserved for current faculty.
+Study Carrels, located in room 421 on the 4th floor of the MIKC, are reserved for use by faculty and graduate students on a priority needs basis.
+There are 24 study carrels, up to 16 studies will be reserved for current faculty, and one study is reserved for short term (1 - 4 months maximum) use.
+Due to high demand, the wait for an individual carrel may be a year or more.
 Assignments will be made according to the following priorities:

 - Untenured professors, on the tenure-track, requiring extensive use of library print collections

 - Tenured faculty on sabbatical engaged in research requiring extensive use of library print collections

 - Doctoral candidates, currently enrolled at the University of Nevada, Reno, writing dissertations requiring extensive use of library print collections

 - Tenured faculty working on book projects that require sustained library use